ayjab/cnn_mnist/README.md

 # cnn_mnist
-A simple CNN model for MNIST dataset done during a school project.
-Creation of an Android app using Android Studio for deploying and testing the model.
-The final result is "application.apk".
+A simple CNN model for the MNIST dataset developed during a school project.
+The project includes the creation of an Android app using Android Studio to deploy and test the model.
+The final result is available as _application.apk_.

 ### Requirements
 ```